Self-Injury and Associated Mental Health Conditions

 [NOTE: My inclusion of a quote from these authors does not constitute a full endorsement of their entire body of work.]

-Self-injury is seen in patients who suffer from major depressive illness and from bipolar disorder.
+Self-injury is seen in patients who suffer from major depressive disorder and from bipolar disorder.
 It is not exactly clear why this is so, although all three problems have been linked to deficiencies in the amount of serotonin available to the brain.
 It is important to separate the self-injury from the mood disorder; people who self-injure frequently come to learn that it is a quick and easy way of defusing great physical or psychological tension, and it is possible for the behavior to continue after the depression is resolved.
 Care should be taken to teach patients alternative ways to cope with distressing feelings and over-stimulation.

 Both major depression and bipolar disorder are enormously complex diseases; for a thorough education on depression, go to The Depression Resources List or Depression.com.
 Another good source of information about depression is the newsgroup alt.support.depression, its FAQ, and the associated web page, Diane Wilson's ASD Resources page.